 We propose a taxonomy with two distinct types: Deviation-based naturalness and human-likeness-based naturalness (Figure 2).
 In deviation-based naturalness, naturalness is defined as the deviation from a reference that represents maximum naturalness.
 Example instructions for raters could be “Does this voice sound distorted?”, “Does this voice sound unusual?”, or just “Does this voice sound natural?”.
 This conceptualization needs two important specifications: the reference representing maximum naturalness, and the type of deviation.
 In some cases, the reference is explicitly provided e.g. through a comparison or baseline stimulus (see [78]).
 However, in many studies, raters are instructed to use an inner implicit reference that is based on their experience and expectations, e.g., judge whether “it conforms to the expected standard of unimpaired speech” [52].
 The type of deviation is specified through the vocal material.
 It can virtually cover all acoustic features, ranging from specific manipulations (e.g., spectral features or speech rate [79–81]) to complex multivariate vocal patterns (e.g., in distorted or pathological voices [82]).

 Human-likeness-based naturalness defines naturalness by its resemblance to a real human voice.
 Instructions for raters could be “Does this voice sound like a real human speaker?” or “How human-like does the voice sound to you?”
 Compared to the deviation-based definition, it requires an important additional assumption: the existence of a non-human voice category, and hence a categorical boundary to human voices (although the transition between categories can be continuous).
 In other words, a definition of human-likeness is only meaningful if we assume that voices can be non-human in principle.
-Apart from this important distinction, human-likeness-based naturalness may be seen as a special case of deviation-based naturalness: the reference is a human voice (or listeners´ representation of a human voice), and the deviation lies on the human/non-human spectrum.
+Apart from this important distinction, human-likeness-based naturalness may be seen as a special case of deviation-based naturalness: the reference is a human voice (or listeners´ representation of a human voice), and the deviation lies on the human/non-human spectrum. …

 With this taxonomy, we provide a flexible and intuitive reference for the explicit definition of naturalness alongside its underlying assumptions.
 With future research committed to one conceptual framework, systematic integration and comparison of findings could be greatly facilitated.
 In fact, both conceptualizations seem already prevalent (see Table 1), but often remain implicit through certain design choices only (see Box 1).
 For example, comparing human to synthetic voices typically implies human-likeness-based naturalness, whereas assessment of pathological voices often employs the deviation-based approach.
 One study deserves particular mention: Diel and Lewis [77] studied the uncanny valley effect in different types of unnatural voices.
 They found that impressions of uncanniness resulted from “deviation from familiar categories” rather than “categorical ambiguity”.
 This could reflect initial empirical observations in line with our proposed conceptual distinction.